Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 • [3] Improved Efficiency

-As is fitting for the Gunner, all of his grenades are straight out of an FPS game.
+As is fitting for the Gunner, all of his grenades are straight out of a traditional FPS game – yes, we know Deep Rock Galactic is also an FPS.

 1. Sticky Grenade

-The Sticky Grenade is Gunner’s default grenade.
+The Sticky Grenade is the default grenade for the Gunner.
 This baby will stick to any surface or enemy it comes in contact with.
-If stuck to an enemy, there’s a chance they’ll run away in fear before the resulting explosion causes nearby enemies to also flee in terror (assuming they’re still alive).
+If stuck to an enemy, there’s a chance they’ll run away in fear, before the resulting explosion causes nearby enemies to also flee in terror (assuming they’re still alive).

 With six of these to your name, you can use them to great effect to disperse a crowd and get some breathing room.
 The fuse on it will start counting down as soon as it sticks to something, so watch out!